LCSB-BioCore/FBCModelTests.jl/README.md

 model = load_model("e_coli_core.json")

-@testset "Test model" begin
 run_tests(model, Tulip.Optimizer; config = memote_config)
-end

 model_info = generate_memote_report(model, optimizer; config = memote_config)
 ```
 You can set the configuration parameters through adjusting `memote_config`,
-which is a type of `MemoteConfig`.
-Note, some of the original Memote tests
+which is a type of `MemoteConfig` and exported by default.
+Note, some of the
-involve solving MILPs, these tests are not included in this package as the
+original Memote tests involve solving MILPs.
+These tests are not included in
-issues they identify are often easier to identify by simpler means.
-For example, find the stoichiometrically inconsistent metabolites is simpler done by just checking the mass balance around each reaction.
+this package as the issues they identify are often easier to identify by simpler
+means.
+For example, finding stoichiometrically inconsistent metabolites is
+simpler done by just checking the mass balance around each reaction.

 The implementation in FBCModelTests.jl is mostly authored by
 St. Elmo Wilken ([@stelmo](https://github.com/stelmo))